The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Evaluation Protocol

 \begin{displayquote} Esther asked ``Can you come to my party on Friday?'' and Juan responded ``I have to work'', which means yes. \end{displayquote}

-If the model understands the implicature, it should assign higher likelihood to the first of the two sentences above, namely the most coherent one.
+To resolve the implicature, the model should assign higher likelihood to the first of the two sentences above, namely the most coherent one.
 Importantly, both sentences have exactly the same words except for the binary implicature ``yes'' or ``no'', making the assigned likelihood scores directly comparable.
 Formally, let the coherent prompt be $\mathbf{x}$ and the augmented, incoherent prompt be $\mathbf{\hat{x}}$.
 A model outputs a likelihood $p$ parameterized by weights $\theta$.
-We say a model pragmatically \emph{understands} an example $\mathbf{x}$ when it assigns $p_{\theta}\left(\mathbf{x}\right) > p_{\theta}\left(\mathbf{\hat{x}}\right)$.
+We say a model correctly resolves an example $\mathbf{x}$ when it assigns $p_{\theta}\left(\mathbf{x}\right) > p_{\theta}\left(\mathbf{\hat{x}}\right)$.
 This is equivalent to evaluating whether the model assigns a higher likelihood to the correct continuation of the two options.
 Note that this is a more lenient evaluation protocol than sometimes used for language models, where models are evaluated on on their ability to generate the correct continuation, in this case ``no''.
-However, ``no'' is not the only coherent continuation here, and marginalising over all possible correct continuations is intractable.
-The more lenient evaluation does capture implicature understanding, because the choice of ``no'' versus ``yes'' is only determined by the resolution of the implicature.
+The greedy decoding approach (evaluating whether ``yes'' or ``no'' is generated) is also captured by our approach, but we additionally label an example correct if ``no'' is not the highest assigned likelihood, but still higher than ``yes''.
+We did not opt for greedy decoding because ``no'' is not the only coherent continuation here, and marginalising over all possible correct continuations is intractable.
+The more lenient evaluation does capture implicature resolution, because the choice of ``no'' versus ``yes'' is only determined by the resolution of the implicature.
+We guide the models to output ``yes'' or ``no'' explicitly in three of the six prompt templates with instructions, such that we can estimate the effect of this guidance on performance.
+For two model classes (i.e.\ GPT-3.5-turbo and GPT-4) we do not have access to likelihoods, and for these models we take the greedy decoding approach, guiding the model to output ``yes'' or ``no'' explicitly in all prompts (see Table \ref{tab:prompt-templates-completion} in Appendix \ref{appendix:prompt-templates}).

-We use a dataset of conversational implicatures curated by \cite{George:Mamidi:2020}.
-This dataset contains conversational implicatures that, like in Figure \ref{fig:opener}, are presented in utterance-response-implicature tuples.
-Of these data, 718 are binary implicatures that we can convert into an incoherent sentence.
-We randomly sample 600 examples for the test set.
-We keep the remaining 118 examples as a development set to improve language model implicature understanding after pretraining through in-context prompting or finetuning.
+We use a dataset of conversational implicatures curated by \citet{George:Mamidi:2020}\footnote{Published under a CC BY 4.0 license.}.
+It contains implicatures that, like in Figure \ref{fig:opener}, are presented in utterance-response-implicature tuples.
+Of these, 718 are binary implicatures that we can convert into an incoherent sentence.
+We randomly sample 600 examples for the test set and keep the remaining 118 as a development set to improve implicature resolution after pre-training through in-context prompting or fine-tuning.

 \textbf{Few-shot in-context evaluation}.
 We add $k$ examples of the task to the prompt, e.g.\@ with $k=2$: